marijnmur/googlecloudshelltutorials/liveness_and_readiness.md

 liveness.
 Minimum value is 1.
 - `failureThreshold`: When a probe fails, Kubernetes will try failureThreshold times before giving up.
 Giving up in case of liveness probe means restarting the container.
-In case of readiness probe the Pod will be marked Unready.
+In case of readiness probe the Pod will be marked unready.
 Defaults to 3.
 Minimum value is 1.

 [HTTP probes](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#httpgetaction-v1-core)